- Configuration Manager

 The Ring Group feature is provided free of charge with your 8x8 Virtual Office service with the option to configure up to nine different Ring Groups!
 If more are needed, they can be ordered in additional sets of 1, 6, and 15.

-Here are some examples of how a business can use ring groups:
+Some examples of how a business can use ring groups:

 - Small business with 4 employees – Set up a ring group to include all four employees.
 When a call comes in, you could have all four extensions ring simultaneously so whoever picks up first takes the call.
 Or set up the ring group so the phones ring in a specific order to better distribute the workload.